 It can be served as a main dish or as a dessert.
-When I tried it for the first time, I was in Austria, Graz and I believe it’s a common meal for all German speaking countries.
-Sweet dumpling and a sour plum is a great comfort food for a cold day.
+When I tried it for the first time, I was in Austria, Graz and I believe it’s a common meal for all German-speaking countries.
+Sweet dumpling and a sour plum is great comfort food for a cold day.

 Time: 1,5 hour